-The surgeon's history of medical training, and his or her certification in a medical specialty are the most important differentiating factors between plastic and cosmetic surgeons.
+The surgeon’s history of medical training and his or her certification in a medical specialty is the most important differentiating factors between plastic and cosmetic surgeons.

 Plastic surgeon training: After medical school, the plastic surgeon has completed a surgical residency lasting at least three years.
 During their residency, they train intensively in all aspects of surgery.
 After that, they must complete another three years of residency focused solely on plastic surgery.

 Cosmetic surgeon training: The training is not always the same for physicians calling themselves cosmetic surgeons.
 After medical school, a cosmetic surgeon may have completed training in one of the various medical specialties, such as dermatology, gynecology, general surgery, or internal medicine.
 Once they decide to enter the field of aesthetics, they may complete a one-year fellowship in cosmetic surgery or several one-off courses on specific procedures, such as liposuction or BOTOX®.